mevluthancerkiran/mevluthancerkiran.github.io/index.md

 # By declaring these variables, you can include a button that links to an external website or to media.
 about_button: https://drive.google.com/file/d/1NhwjMjiTCspJ7FGpBKE467hY9IHxIxnt/view?usp=sharing# the link
-about_button_label: RESUME # the label on the button
+about_button_label: Resume # the label on the button

 # optional portfolio section ------------------------------------------